DanielNos/AnyBot/README.md

 # AnyBot

-AnyBot is a modular Discord bot.
-It provides utility, moderation tools, games and other.
-Each module has its own cog.
-Cogs can be easily removed or added to customize the bot.
+AnyBot is a modular Discord bot that provides utility functions, moderation tools, games, and more.
+Each feature is organized into a separate module, referred to as a cog.
+Cogs can be easily added or removed, allowing for customization of the bot’s functionality.

 # How to Setup and Run